Python-David/vaultedb/docs/storage/storage_user_doc.md

 store.update("a1b2c3d4", {"tags": ["gratitude"]})
 ```

-* VaultDB merges the update dict with the existing document.
+* vaultedb merges the update dict with the existing document.
 * Writes the change atomically to disk.
 * Returns `True` if successful, `False` if `_id` doesn't exist.